 And yet again, the generosity of the Restaurant Balances was proven once again with the arrival of a surprise course, a variation of Kiwi fruit, with a pistachio crumb, lime cream, and refreshing kiwi sorbet.
 The tangy sorbet and citrusy lime cream made this bijou offering the perfect palate cleanser after the indulgent port, cheese and previous courses.

 The final course pictured above was a delightful way to draw the meal to a close.
 The variation of green tea with passion fruit coulis and white chocolate was a masterclass in layering textures.
 The soft sponge, the crunch of the green tea crumb, cool coulis, creamy green tea ice cream and sublime light white chocolate mousse was a sensory delight.
 The delightful Mosacto d’Asti DOCG 2016 with an inimitable aromatic taste with exotic fruits was extremely drinkable and sweet without being cloying.
 After six different wines, a port and a prosecco aperitif, we definitely appreciated the Moscato d’Asti’s low alcohol content.

 To draw the night to a close we each indulged in a handmade confectioner’s chocolate.

 Overall the Restaurant Balances is a sensational restaurant delivering sublime food in beautiful surrounds with incredibly attentive staff.

-Visit our Switzerland page to learn about our luxury holidays to Switzerland.
+Visit our Switzerland page to learn about our tailor-made holidays to Switzerland.